kowabunga-cloud/kowabunga-cloud.github.io/content/en/docs/admin-guide/create-kaktus.md

 before being pushed.
 Ansible will automatically decrypt them on the fly, should they end up with *.sops* extension.
 {{< /alert >}}

-### Disks provisionning
+### Disks provisioning

-Next step is about disks provisionning.
-Your cluster will contain several disks from several instances (the ones you've either partitionned or left untouched at pre-requisite stage).
-Each instance may have different toplogy, different disks, different sizes etc ...
+Next step is about disks provisioning.
+Your cluster will contain several disks from several instances (the ones you've either partitioned or left untouched at pre-requisite stage).
+Each instance may have different topology, different disks, different sizes etc ...
 Disks (or partitions, whatever) are each managed by a Ceph **OSD** daemon.

 So we need to reflect this topology into each instance-specific **ansible/inventories/host_vars/kaktus-eu-west-a-{1,2,3}.yml** file: